-Kate Middleton ‘Less Than Pleased’ With William’s Antics But Won’t Cancel Paris
+Kate Middleton Reportedly Unhappy With William’s Antics But Won’t Cancel Paris

 Nonetheless, William and Kate will travel to Paris on Friday.
 It will be the first time William will step foot in the city where the car accident that took Diana’s life happened.

-It isn’t known yet if the couple will visit The Flame of Liberty, a spot which Diana’s fans consider significant because it serves as the entrance of the tunnel where the crash took place.
+It isn’t known yet if the couple will visit the Flame of Liberty, a spot which Diana’s fans consider significant because it serves as the entrance to the tunnel where the crash took place.

 Former royal butler Paul Burrell claimed that Kate has a far easier life because of Princess Diana’s boldness to break the rules when she was still alive.
 Paul, who worked for the Princess of Wales until her death in August 1997, recalled her sacrifices to the Mirror.